sirmasterapu/power-function/README.txt

 Author: Apurva Memani

-This programs takes a base and puts it to the power of your inputted exponent.
+This program asks the user for a base and an exponent.
+This program is a function that can be implemented in future programs of your choosing.